gravitational/teleport/rfd/0016-dynamic-configuration.md

    --confirm flags.
    ```

-   Invocation with both `--force` and `--confirm` will temporarily replace the
+   Invocation with both `--force` and `--confirm` will replace the
-   stored resource with the YAML one.
+   stored resource with the YAML one until the auth server restart.

 This logic implies Choice 5.A and an adaptation of Choice 6.A.